AshishG816/Sub-metering-Data-Analysis-with-R-and-Python/R_Notebook_on_Submetering_Data.md

 ## #   SubM3_Mean <dbl>, GAP_WtPerMin_Mean <dbl>, GAP_SubMet_Diff_Mean <dbl>
 ```

-Now using ggplot, we can use the R visualization package to try and get a better handle on the trends on the data.
+Using the the R visualization package ggplot, we try and get a better handle on the trends on the data.

 ```r